KrishanuDebnath24/AR-Game/README.md

 # AR-Game
-This is a augmented reality game which uses implements concept of AR plane detection and character control
+The scripts are for a augmented reality game which uses implements concept of AR plane detection, character control and image tracking in Unity